roc-streaming/roc-toolkit/docs/sphinx/development/continuous_integration.rst

 Run locally
 ===========

-It is possible to run Docker-based builds locally, in the same environment as they are run on Travis.
+It is possible to run Docker-based builds locally, in the same environment as they are run on CI.

 For example, this will run Fedora build:

 .. code::

-   $ scripts/travis/docker.sh rocproject/travis-fedora scripts/travis/linux-x86_64/fedora.sh
+   $ scripts/ci/docker-linux.sh rocstreaming/env-fedora scripts/ci/linux-x86_64/fedora.sh

 You can also invoke Docker manually: